Drusy/drusy.github.io/cv-resume.md

 ## Project History

-There is a list of my main projects but you also can take a look at all my projects [on the article page](/articles/).
+Here is a list of my main projects but you also can take a look at all my projects [on the article page](/articles/).

 ---------